What’s more important for B2B businesses: brand building or lead generation?

 This does not mean that you pick a few low cost, low competition keywords and stuff them willy nilly into a badly thought out post written by a barely literate stranger you found on Fivr.
 Not unless you’re happy to sacrifice your long term brand image for an initial flurry of visitors that offer nothing more than vanity metrics.

-Google and co are likely to become increasingly human in their approach to judging the value of blog content over time, whereas people are unlikely to become more machine-like.
+The search engines – both traditional and AI – are only going to become more human-like in their approach to judging the value of blog content over time, whereas people are unlikely to become more machine-like.
 So your flesh-and-blood audience still needs to be your first priority.

 But there’s no reason why you can’t serve both robot and human.
-This is how we helped our client Addland generate 150,000 impressions and 7,000 clicks to their website within the first six months after they launched their land buying platform.
-It’s also why Blueheart’s internal content creator said our approach to SEO optimisation is so hidden that their posts “just feel like solid, well-researched, empathetically-written articles.”
+That’s how my team at RH&Co helped one client generate 150,000 impressions and 7,000 clicks to their website within the first six months after they launched their land buying platform.
+It’s also why another client’s internal content creator said our approach to SEO optimisation was so well disguised that their posts “just feel like solid, well-researched, empathetically-written articles.”

 As with any marketing channel, blogging needs to be a strategic activity with a clear plan that is outlined at the start and checked on regularly.
 That plan needs to be based on the needs of your audience, it needs to sit within a wider marketing strategy and it needs to have clear goals from the outset.